INTERESTED IN JOINING OUR TEAM?

 Required Dates (year long commitment), depending on when you join (for example, you could start during Thanksgiving and work through Summer).
 Please visit our school break camp page to see exact dates for this year or expected ones for upcoming year:

-- Summer Camp: We usually host three 3 week sessions, plus a couple additional, with in person staff orientations leading up to camp.
-At start of summer, for 1st session, there is an in person orient, usually the week before camp, or the Saturday before camp starts, e.g for 2023, it was on June 3rd, and camp started June 5th, and other sessions, staff will come for in person shadow day/team meeting usually Wednesday, Thursday or Friday, depending on their team.
-All staff in town will attend an in person Youth Leader orient, as well, usually the 3rd Thursday of the month in the evening, from 4:45-8:30 (dinner provided).
+• Summer Camp: We usually host at least two 3 week sessions, plus some additional shorter sessions, with in person staff orientations leading up to camp.
+At start of summer, there is an in person staff orient, usually the Saturday before camp starts, for those working 1st and 2nd sessions and for any staff in town, e.g for 2024, it will be June 1st, and camp will start Wed, June 5th, and other sessions, staff will come for in person shadow day/team meeting usually Wednesday, Thursday or Friday, depending on their team.
+All staff in town will attend an in person Youth Leader orient, as well, in the evening, from 4:45-8:30 (dinner provided) around May 22nd each year.

 In subsequent years, we usually follow local public school calendars, Berkeley Unified for Spring Camp, West Contra Costa/Albany for February Camp.

-HOW TO APPLY FOR ANY OTTHER POSITIONS: When open, we would have online application, but please feel free to send e-mail and cover letter to our office, if interested, at other times.
+HOW TO APPLY FOR ANY OTHER POSITIONS: When open, we would have online application, but please feel free to send e-mail and cover letter to our office, if interested, at other times.

 MESSAGES FROM PREVIOUS STAFF: